 Terry was born in Cambridge, USA to a wealthy family that moved to New York City in 1940.
 He was raised by his alcoholic mother and stepfather, and did not meet his real father until his late teens.

-He went to two well-known private schools, where he excelled at football.
+He went to 2 well-known private schools, where he excelled at football.
 After receiving a scholarship to play, he quickly dropped out and trained for a summer with the New York football giants under Vince Lombardi.

 He was a U.S. Marine doing helicopter maintenance during the Lebanon crisis of 1958, and attended New York University.
 In 1959 he travelled to Japan to assist in rural development and teach English.